Skip to content

 • Leaderboard participation — your name appears on the global and country leaderboards.

-• Profit tracking — your settled picks count toward your profit and ROI.
+• Profit tracking — your settled picks count towards your profit and ROI.

 • Chips — you start earning and spending Bronze, Silver, Gold and Double Chance chips.